International Student Checklist

 7. View Your Timetable and Academic Resources

-Your timetable will be available on the UoC App from 1st September.
-It will also include details of your Academic Induction Sessions, which take place during Welcome Week.
-Information on how to do this and further information about timetabling is available on our website.
+Your timetable will be available on the UoC App, including your Academic Induction sessions.
+These vary by course, so check the details carefully.
+More information about timetabling is available on our website.

 Don’t forget to also explore the helpful resources shared by your course team here.